pokt-network/pocket-core/README.md

   -datadir string
-    	setup the data directory for the DB and keystore (default: `%APPDATA%\Pocket` for Windows, `~/.pocket` for Linux, `~/Library/Pocket` for Mac) -dwl string
+    	setup the data directory for the DB and keystore (default: `%APPDATA%\Pocket` for Windows, `~/.pocket` for Linux, `~/Library/Pocket` for Mac) -dispatch
-    	specifies the filepath for developer_whitelist.json -dispatch
-      	specifies if this node is operating as a dispatcher -gid string
+        specifies if this node is operating as a dispatcher -dismode int
+        specifies the mode by which the dispatcher is operating (0) Normal, (1) Migrate, (2) Deprecated -dwl string
+    	specifies the filepath for developer_whitelist.json -gid string
     	set the selfNode.GID for pocket core mvp -hostedchains string